 There are MANY different variations of tours, and each one is a different animal.
 To find the exact details on any particular tour, you need to read the “What’s Included” and “What’s Not Included” section of each tour itinerary.
-In general, though, most Go Get Lost tours include all lodging, some or all meals, transportation during the tour, skilled and knowledgeable leaders (unless it’s a self-guided tour), most entry fees for sites, and anything else that’s noted in the tour itinerary.
-Usually you are on your own for international airfare, any extra beverages not provided by the tour leaders, personal expenses and the cost of transfers to and from tour starting and ending points, although on many tours we can book private arrival and departure transfers for you as well.
+In general, though, most Go Get Lost® tours include all lodging, some or all meals, transportation during the tour, skilled and knowledgeable leaders, most entry fees for sites, and anything else that’s noted in the tour itinerary.
+Usually you are on your own for international airfare, any extra beverages not provided by the tour leaders, personal expenses and the cost of transfers to and from tour starting and ending points.

 What happens if I need to cancel my tour?

 All tour deposits and payments are non-refundable.
-At Go Get Lost, we strongly recommend that you purchase tour cancellation insurance as protection against this eventuality, and be familiar with what is covered, and what is not.
+At Go Get Lost®, we strongly recommend that you purchase tour cancellation insurance as protection against this eventuality, and be familiar with what is covered, and what is not.

 We highly recommend that you sign up for travel insurance when you make your initial deposit, and if you sign up within two weeks of making your initial deposit all pre-existing medical conditions are covered.
 After you make your initial deposit you will receive an email from us with a link to a policy.
 All you have to do is click on the link and follow the instructions.
-If you add additional items to your trip in the future (air tickets, extensions, upgrades, etc) you can notify us (within 14 days in order to maintain the pre-exisiting conditions medical coverage.
+If you add additional items to your trip in the future (air tickets, extensions, upgrades, etc) you must modify your insurance coverage online within 14 days in order to maintain the pre-exisiting conditions medical coverage.
 You must also insure 100% of your trip costs.
 Partial coverage may result in loss of benefits.
 Seasoned travelers know that travel insurance not only covers the cost of your tour if you need to cancel, but it often covers a variety of other things such as emergency medical expenses, emergency medical transfers, baggage delay or loss, travel delay, missed connections, etc. In the last five years over 90% of our travelers protected themselves with a travel policy!
 These policies are an excellent and affordable way to protect yourself and your investment.
 Of course travel insurance doesn’t cover every possible situation that crops up, so you need to familiarize yourself with what is covered and what is not, before you purchase it.

 Do I have to be in great physical shape to enjoy my tour?

-Most, (although not all) Go Get Lost tours are designed to accommodate people who are moderately fit, active, and enjoy a healthy lifestyle.
+WALKING & HIKING: These tours are designed to accommodate people who are moderately fit, active, and enjoy a healthy lifestyle.
 Depending on the nature of the tour, we often alternate days of activities with days of exploring the local area.
-When possible, on many days we offer options for alternate independent activities.
+When possible, we can advise about options for alternate independent activities.
 On just about any day on a group trip you can opt to “do your own thing” and laze around with the locals instead of participating in the days planned schedule.
 We know that active people have different levels of fitness, so we design our daily itineraries with options for folks with varying abilities.
 People who travel with Go Get Lost tours live life at their own pace, and realize that only on foot (or bike, or boat, or horseback, etc.) can you encounter the local people and truly experience the culture.
 Our trips are not athletic events, but the more active you are, the more you’ll enjoy your experience.
 With this in mind, a program of regular physical activity, including activities like walking, swimming and hiking, is excellent preparation.
-Some of the more specialized tours would require a slightly higher level of fitness or skills…for example our Via Ferrata tours in the Italian Alps would require that you are comfortable with heights have a very good level of physical fitness, although no mountain climbing experience is necessary.
-On the other hand, a few of our tours are not so much about fitness as they are about the unique experience.
-For example, our Italy Motor Valley tour is about immersing yourself in the world’s greatest culture of speed, (including driving a Ferrari), and our Islands of Greece is a relaxing boat trip in the sunny Mediterranean.
-All of our Easy Exploring tours are easy-going journeys, more about relaxing and exploring, and not about working hard!
-We also offer easy self-guided walking trips and biking trips in Italy, France and Spain.
-AND…we can always craft a private itinerary just for you, based on what you want to do, when you want to do it!
+Some of the tours may require a slightly higher level of fitness…for example our Italian Lakes and Mountains tour in the Italian Alps would require that have a fairly good level of physical fitness, although on most days you can opt to relax and explore the town instead of participating in the hike.

 How do I choose the best trip for me?